 Slow Cooker Recipes

 There's no rule that says you can only use your slow cooker to make dinner.
-So, pick out a recipe that looks good, and make it your lunch for the week.
-Crockpot even sells a single-serve lunch crock that's designed to keep your food warm, until lunchtime.
+So pick out a recipe that looks good and make that dish your lunch for the week.
+The Crock-Pot brand even sells a single-serve lunch crock that's designed to keep your food warm, until lunchtime.
 Just heat your food in the morning and enjoy a warm lunch anywhere.

-Savings Tip: Look for recipes that require few ingredients, so you'll have less to buy, for example, slow cooker recipes with three ingredients.
+Savings Tip: Look for recipes that require few ingredients, so you'll have less to buy.